 Ingredients in Skin Care Products

 Green tea, aloe, and chamomile are all amazing ingredients when it comes to finding something to soothe your skin and lessen irritation.
 The fewer ingredients listed on the back of the product the better and if you know what all the ingredients are then that is as good as you can get.

 Acid is not your friend.
 Salicylic acid, found in acne products, must be used with caution as it can dry the skin out causing redness and itching.
 When it comes to makeup, using foundations with a silicon base and avoiding waterproof products is a good idea to keep flare-ups to a minimum.

-If you have sensitive skin and prefer to use soap with natural ingredients that can be used daily without irritation and help improve skin’s hydration, try our Honey Eczema Soap bar.
+If you’re ready to get some relief from your symptoms of sensitive skin, maybe start with your soap.
+Obviously, you should choose soap with natural ingredients that can be used daily without irritation and help improve skin’s hydration.
+That’s what our Honey Eczema Soap bar can do.
 No harmful chemicals or ingredients to worry about and a subtle honey fragrance make it a great option for those with sensitive skin.